isavoj/MSC_VARUN/README.md

 ---
 ### Literature and Code for Varun's Master Thesis Project

 Welcome to the repository for Varun's Master Thesis.
-This repository contains valuable literature and code relevant to Varun's work on solving Partial Differential Equations (PDEs) with a focus on Differential Quadrature Methods.
+This repository contains important literature and code related to Varun's research on solving Partial Differential Equations (PDEs) with a focus on B-splines.
+The purpose of this work is to compare his findings with the results of Isabella's network.

 ## Contents